Adaptive Supply Air Throttle for Increased Efficiency of Meter-out Contolled Pneumatic DrivesCopyright: © ifas

 First, the control stability and dynamic behavior of the previously explained concepts are optimized.
 For this purpose, a simulative investigation is carried out on a wide range of parameters.
 The goal is to show the application limits of the system by means of a robustness analysis and to work out a design guideline.

 The testing of the system and the validation of the simulation results will be done by means of a prototype, which will be realized with the help of the design guideline.
 The prototype will be tested experimentally in a test rig which allows both static and dynamic loading of the drive.
 In addition to the functional and stability verification of the system under different conditions, the achievable savings potential will also be validated.
 In order to support a successful transfer of possible findings from the project, a function-integrated design draft will be elaborated.
 Finally, a cost estimate of the optimized design and a comparison of the costs with the potential compressed air savings will be made.

 The IGF research project 21381 N / 1 of the research association Forschungskuratorium Maschinenbau e.
-V. – FKM, Lyoner Straße 18, 60528 Frankfurt am Main was supported from the budget of the Federal Ministry of Economic Affairs through the AiF within the scope of a program to support industrial community research and development (IGF) based on a decision of the German Bundestag.
+V. – FKM, Lyoner Straße 18, 60528 Frankfurt am Main was supported from the budget of the Federal Ministry for Economic Affairs and Climate Action through the AiF within the scope of a program to support industrial community research and development (IGF) based on a decision of the German Bundestag.

 Copyright: © AiF Copyright: © VDMA

 |Optimized Pneumatic Drives Through Combined Downstream and Adaptive Upstream Throttling|

 Contribution to a book, Contribution to a conference proceedings (2020)